Category Archives: 1933 Films

 Grade: A

-The film is a take on the classic tale, Beauty and the Beast, sans the happy ending.
+The film is a take on the classic tale Beauty and the Beast, sans the happy ending.

 In the watery harbors of New York City, filmmaker Carl Denham (Robert Armstrong) prepares to embark, via ship, on a journey to film his latest picture.

-Weeks later, he reveals to the crew that they are headed for Skull Island, a secret island known for pre-historic creatures and a beast only known as “Kong”.
+Weeks later, he reveals to the crew that they are headed for Skull Island, a secret island known for pre-historic creatures and a beast only known as “Kong.”

-Mixed in with the story are enormous dinosaurs who destroy everything in their paths including many of the men from the island and the film crew.
+Mixed in with the story are enormous dinosaurs who destroy everything in their paths, including many of the men from the island and the film crew.

 Since the film was made “pre-code”, several shocking scenes exist- when Kong rips off Ann’s clothes as she struggles in his palm and Kong’s stepping on and squashing men are featured sparing no graphic details.

 My favorite scene is the climax of the film.
-After taking Ann from a hotel room, he scales the Empire State building and is pursued by four military airplanes.
+After taking Ann from a hotel room, he scales the Empire State Building and is pursued by four military airplanes.

 When he sets Ann down on the rooftop ledge, he battles the planes, only to sadly topple down to the ground- dead.
-As he swipes at the planes and succumbs to gunshot wounds, it is a sad and powerful scene.
+As he swipes at the aircraft and succumbs to gunshot wounds, it is a sad and powerful scene.